-In pursuit of the above vision and principles, housing development applications made in the Parish involving the creation of 10 or more new dwellings will require an assessment by West Sussex County Council as part of the planning process and developer contributions would be sought .
+In pursuit of the above vision and principles, housing development applications made in the Parish involving the creation of 10 or more new homes will require an assessment by West Sussex County Council Education Authority as part of the planning process and developer contributions would be sought.

-- There must be confirmation of adequate capacity for pre-school, primary and secondary educational facilities in the Parish to meet the projected educational demand generated by the resultant new development or, as necessary, show how and where within the boundary of the Parish shortfalls in capacity will best be met. - Provision to meet educational needs generated by new development shall be made in a manner that is sequential.
-The starting point for provision will be the existing educational facilities within Angmering and provision for educational needs outside of Angmering shall only be made if it can be satisfactorily demonstrated that provision within Angmering is not feasible.
-A fully serviced education site was provided as part of the Bramley Green development, and remains an option for the provision of additional primary school places. - In addition, and to ensure that over the life of the plan changes in the educational needs of the community are identified and addressed at an early stage, the Parish Council will maintain a continuous dialogue with local schools and the relevant statutory bodies responsible for education in the Parish. - It is noted that the introduction of the Community Infrastructure Levy (CIL) by ADC could give scope to receive contributions towards education infrastructure from developments of less than 10 new dwellings.
+- There must be confirmation of adequate capacity for pre-school, primary and secondary educational facilities in the Parish to meet the projected educational demand generated by the resultant new development or, as necessary, show how and where within the boundary of the Parish shortfalls in capacity will best be met; - This policy will underpin the approach Angmering Parish Council and Arun DC will adopt for determining planning applications and requires new development to make adequate and satisfactory provision for, or financial contributions towards, the adequate provision for education; - In addition, and to ensure that over the life of the plan changes in the educational needs of the community are identified and addressed at an early stage, the Parish Council will maintain a continuous dialogue with local schools and the relevant statutory bodies responsible for education in the Parish.